dmiller/clojure-clr-next/_posts/2023-02-05-reductionism.md

 You can read the _Transducers_ article for reasons for using this.
 For one thing, it is the only way to run a reduction over an infinite collection -- you have to send a signal that you've had enough.

 __One essential rule when writing a `reduce` method (for `IReduce` and `IReduceInit`):__  after each invocation of the reduction function, check the result to see if it is an instance of `Reduced`; if so, stop immediately and return the `deref` value.

+Note: if you are actually writing transducers, you might need to be passing back the `Reduced` object itself.
+This is not our concern.
+Our rule is only for `IReduceInit.reduce` and `IReduce.reduce`.

 ## Some code